Equivalences of the form $\Sigma^V X \simeq \Sigma^W X$ in equivariant stable homotopy theory: Introduction

-Further properties of these maps were established by Araki and Iriye in \cite{arakiiriye1982equivariant}, where they were applied to the computation of $C_2$-equivariant stable stems.
+Additional properties of these were established by Araki and Iriye in \cite{arakiiriye1982equivariant}, where they were applied to the computation of $C_2$-equivariant stable stems.

-As already observed by Bredon, the groups $\pi_\star C(a_\sigma^{m+1})$ can be identified as the nonequivariant stable homotopy groups of real stunted projective spaces.
-From this perspective, \cref{eq:bredon} and \cref{eq:uself} are $C_2$-equivariant lifts of James periodicity.
-In \cite{behrensshah2020c2}, Behrens and Shah used the Adams isomorphism and James periodicity directly to produce equivalences of the form \cref{eq:uself}.
-Their work emphasizes the interaction with the $C_2$-equivariant Adams spectral sequence, constructing these equivalences to lift the orientation class $u_\sigma^{2^{\gamma(m)}}\in \pi_{2^{ \gamma(m)}(1-\sigma)}H\bbF_2^{C_2}$.
+As already observed by Bredon, the groups $\pi_\star^{C_2} C(a_\sigma^{m+1})$ can be identified as nonequivariant stable homotopy groups of real stunted projective spaces.
+From this perspective, \cref{eq:bredon} is a consequence of \textit{James periodicity} \cite{james1958crosssections}, as also noted by Landweber \cite{landweber1968conjugations}.
+In \cite{behrensshah2020c2}, Behrens and Shah used the Adams isomorphism and James periodicity directly to produce invertible elements of the form \cref{eq:uself}.
+Their work emphasizes the interaction with the $C_2$-equivariant Adams spectral sequence, constructing these elements to lift powers of the orientation class $u_\sigma \in \pi_{1-\sigma}H\bbF_2^{C_2}$.

-Our goal in this paper is to highlight the existence of similar periodic phenomena in $G$-equivariant homotopy theory for an arbitrary finite group $G$.
+Our goal in this paper is to put these results in the context of a more general periodicity phenomenon in equivariant stable homotopy theory, and give applications.